Apple iPhone 17 Air vs Google Pixel 8

 Frequently Asked Questions

-Apple iPhone 17 Air excels if you value thinnest iphone ever (5.6mm) featuring a premium titanium chassis.
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+Apple iPhone 17 Air is the better choice if you prioritize thinnest iphone ever (5.6mm) featuring a premium titanium chassis.
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.9★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure